GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/group-policies.md

 To configure policies, you first have to install the IAP Desktop Policy Templates:

 1. Download the `PolicyTemplates` package from the [downloads page](https://github.com/GoogleCloudPlatform/iap-desktop/releases).
-1. Extract the package int the `PolicyDefinitions` folder of your [central store :octicons-link-external-16:](https://docs.microsoft.com/en-us/troubleshoot/windows-server/group-policy/create-central-store-domain-controller).
+1. Extract the package into the `PolicyDefinitions` folder of your [central store :octicons-link-external-16:](https://docs.microsoft.com/en-us/troubleshoot/windows-server/group-policy/create-central-store-domain-controller).

 You can now use the IAP Desktop Policy Templates to configure policies: